 Within the context of Capacity Building in Support of Security and Development (CBSD), EU institutions and Member States have controversially discussed a reform of the IcSP to allow for its use to fund the capacity-building of military actors.
-The EU institutions finally amended the Regulation on the IcSP in December 2017, adding an additional CBSD component of €100 million to the IcSP's budget.
+The EU institutions finally amended the Regulation on the IcSP in December 2017, adding an additional CBSD component of $\in 100$ million to the IcSP's budget.
 The heated debate about CBSD and the IcSP reform have revealed deep-seated, diverging views on the relationship between EU security and development policy both within and among EU institutions and Member States and within the wider (development) policy community.
-It has demonstrated that there is a tendency to use the notion of the security-development nexus to link security policy activities with development cooperation instruments without clearly defining the links between security-relevant measures and development objectives.
-As there are legitimate concerns about a creeping securitisation of EU development policy, the Commission and the EEAS should seek greater transparency on the planned activities to be funded under the CBSD umbrella.
+It has demonstrated that there is a tendency to use the notion of the security-development nexus to link security policy activities with development cooperation instruments without clearly defining the links between security-relevant measures and development policy, the Commission and the EEAS should seek greater transparency on the planned activities to be funded under the CBSD umbrella.